Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 A deputy minister often owns the operational reality.

-They know what can be delayed, narrowed, reinterpreted, slow-walked, escalated, buried, or transformed into a process review.
-They know which decision needs Treasury Board approval, which file can die in consultation, which implementation detail changes the policy, and which risk note will make a minister blink.
+They know which decisions need Treasury Board approval, which consultations are legally or operationally necessary, which implementation details can change a policy's effect, and which risks must be escalated.
+That knowledge gives the administrative layer real influence over timing and execution without implying a conspiracy against elected direction.

 In software terms, elected politicians are often the product owners.

-The permanent bureaucracy owns production.
+The permanent public service operates production.

 That is where many bugs live.